daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 * ``dat/normal_0_2.3.tsv``
 * ``dat/normal_0_2.4.tsv``

-``dat/normal_0_1.3.tsv`` is a false positive with:
+Similarly, ``dat/normal_0_1.3.tsv`` is a false positive against:

 * ``dat/normal_0_2.3.tsv``
 * ``dat/normal_0_2.4.tsv``

-And ``dat/normal_0_1.4.tsv`` is a false positive with:
+And ``dat/normal_0_1.4.tsv`` is a false positive against:

 * ``dat/normal_0_2.1.tsv``
 * ``dat/normal_0_2.2.tsv``
 * ``dat/normal_0_2.3.tsv``
 * ``dat/normal_0_2.4.tsv``

-We'll only examine one of these failures, that between ``dat/normal_0_1.2.tsv`` and ``dat/normal_0_2.2.tsv``.
-The overlaid density and empirical cumulative density functions appear to show a strong difference.
+Let's examine just one of these failures, that between ``dat/normal_0_1.2.tsv`` and ``dat/normal_0_2.2.tsv``.
+The overlaid density and empirical cumulative density functions show strong difference.

 .. image:: images/n012n022-1.png
 .. image:: images/n012n022ecdf-1.png

-The problem is lack of samples.
-Both of these datasets have 256 samples and the the 95% confidence critical value is 0.1202081528017131.
-This is a large difference to demonstrate and in the case of this test the :math:`D` test statistic is actually 0.08203125.
+The problem, however, is a lack of samples combined with the weakness of the Kolmogorov-Smirnov test in detecting differences in spread at the tails.
+Both of these datasets have 256 samples and the critical value for 95% confidence is 0.12.
+This is a large difference to demonstrate at the edges of the empirical cumulative distribution functions and in the case of this test the :math:`D` test statistic is a comfortable 0.082.

-There is not enough evidence to reject the null hypothesis.
+There is insufficient evidence to reject the null hypothesis.

-Notice that of the false positives, only the one between ``dat/normal_0_1.2.tsv`` and ``dat/normal_0_2.tsv`` happens with a dataset containing 8192 samples.
-In this test, the critical value is 0.08631790804925708 and the test statistic scraps just underneath at 0.0828857421875.
+Notice that of the false positives, only the one between ``dat/normal_0_1.2.tsv`` and ``dat/normal_0_2.tsv`` happens with a dataset containing more than 256 samples.
+In this test with 8192 samples against 256, the critical value is 0.08631 and the test statistic scrapes by underneath at 0.08288.

-In the case of comparing two samples of size 8192, the critical value is a very discriminating 0.02125.
+In the case for two samples of size 8192, the critical value is a very discriminating 0.02125.

-In total there are ten false positives in 75 tests.
+In total there are ten false positives in 75 tests, a poor showing.

 The lesson is that false positives are more common and especially with small datasets.
 When using the Kolmogorov-Smirnov test in production systems, tend to